 “It’s often that you have your key on the table and you’re out with a guy you don’t know and he can do that.
 That’s terrifying,” added Leary.

 That’s the reaction people have when they realize any key can be scanned and mailed to anyone.
-The creators of the app say it’s actually more secure because the app requires a registered apple device, a valid credit card, and a mailing address to order the keys.
+The creators of the app say it’s more secure because the app requires a registered Apple device, a valid credit card, and a mailing address to order the keys.

 Critics of the app say it’s not matching the key order with the key owner.

 “If somebody gets a copy of it and they break into your house then that is an issue,” said Jeannette Haynes.

 It can take 5 minutes to make a key, but how much will it cost your security?